DavidDock/cheers-to-beers/TESTING.md

 ### Final Test Results

-The tests were performed on each page in an incognito tab and gave 100 for Accessibility, Best practices and SEO.
+The tests were performed on each page in an incognito tab for desktop and gave 100 for Accessibility, Best practices and SEO.
 The performance score ranged from 80-90.

 The less than ideal performance score is mostly due to the image sizes, undeclared width and height of the images and layer changes.
 These can be looked into at a later date, ideally the images should be resized upon upload to small webp images.